agencyleroy/rssfeeds/README.md

     - Feed Url: The feed's url from rss.app
     - Activate/Deactivate the selected row

+### To select an individual feed
+4. Create a field from `/admin/settings/fields` with `socialFeed` field type
+5. Select a feed to display in the frontend
+6. `{% set feed = craft.rssFeeds.findFeedByUrl(entry.feed) %}` to get the type of the feed and the array of the feed

 ## Available functions
 - findFeed($serviceName = null): Returns an array of the feed items.
 Service provider can be specified in the parameter which should be chosen from the feed type.
 Default is null.
   #### Available Properties